 Dr. Wareham, heart

-Dr. Wareham has been following a plant-based diet for 50 years.
-The physician refers to a study by the Cleveland Clinic in Ohio, which shows that a low-fat and pure plant-based diet may stop heart disease.
-He explains this in an interview with the website Veggie Channel:
+Dr. Wareham followed a plant-based diet for over 50 years.
+The physician referred to a study by the Cleveland Clinic in Ohio, which shows that a low-fat and pure plant-based diet may stop heart disease.
+He explained this in an interview with the website Veggie Channel:

 “As long as your cholesterol level is lower than 150, the possibility of getting a heart attack is very low.
 I have a cholesterol level of 117.
 I would not even go for an ECG examination if I had chest pain.
 One third of the population in the USA will die due to heart diseases.
 It can be prevented, and it is well worth it.”

 According to the most recent figures more than 34.9% of U.S. adults are obese.
 Being overweight prompts, among other factors, the development of cardiovascular diseases, high blood pressure and type 2 diabetes.

 Compared to the total population, people who stick to a vegetarian or plant-based diet generally have a lower weight and body mass index (BMI), and people who only eat plant-based foods have the best results.

 Since adopting a plant-based diet, I feel much fitter and healthier in general.
 Little aches and pains disappeared, I was overweight and lost a few pounds, my skin is tighter, my nails are stronger and my gut has improved.
 In addition, I no longer feel lethargic after eating.
 All in all, I feel so much lighter and more agile now.
 I haven’t regretted this decision for a single day.
 And if I am asked once again, how long I want to “eat vegan”, I will answer convincingly: “Forever!”

 In the US, there are 29.1 million people living with diabetes.
 The vast majority of them with type 2 diabetes (around 90% of cases).
 A further 8.1 million people remain undiagnosed.